A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 Remember to electronically file all your documents and applications through the LawNet & CrimsonLogic Service Bureau at 133 New Bridge Road, Chinatown Point #19-01/02, Singapore 059413.

-You will also need to search for existing caveats and probate applications at the Service Bureau.
+You must also search for existing caveats and probate applications at the Service Bureau.
 Once you finish researching, attach the complete summary reports to the rest of your application documents.

 Step 3: Apply For The Grant

-The Service Bureau will file your application to the Courts on your behalf.
+The Service Bureau will file your application with the Courts on your behalf.
 The Service Bureau will use your application to prepare these other documents:

 The Service Bureau will notify you through SMS if your application has been approved.
 Secure all your approved forms and documents.